Noto

 Pick Noto if you want the product with the larger community behind it; you value stability and a longer track record; you need something that also covers Sketch.

-Pick No-Code Exits if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Business.
+Pick No-Code Exits if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers No-Code.

 Noto: With this illustrations pack, you can create your own Notion-style avatar.
 No design skills are required.
 There are 120+ items to mix and match, including hairstyles, eyes, and many facial expressions.
 You can create more than a million possible combinations.